Hurricane Lili

-Hurricane Lili was the second costliest, deadliest, and strongest hurricane of the 2002 Atlantic hurricane season, only surpassed by Hurricane Isidore, which affected the same areas around a week before Lili.
+Hurricane Lili was the second costliest, second deadliest, and most intense hurricane of the 2002 Atlantic hurricane season, only surpassed by Hurricane Isidore, which affected the same areas around a week before Lili.
 Lili was the twelfth named storm, fourth hurricane, and second major hurricane of the 2002 Atlantic hurricane season.
 The storm developed from a tropical disturbance in the open Atlantic on September 21.
 It continued westward, affecting the Lesser Antilles as a tropical storm, then entered the Caribbean.
 As it moved west, the storm dissipated while being affected by wind shear south of Cuba, and regenerated when the vertical wind shear weakened.
 It turned to the northwest and strengthened up to category 2 strength on October 1.
 Lili made two landfalls in western Cuba later that day, and then entered the Gulf of Mexico.
 The hurricane rapidly strengthened on October 2, reaching Category 4 strength that afternoon.
 It weakened rapidly thereafter, and hit Louisiana as a Category 1 hurricane on October 3.
 It moved inland and dissipated on October 6.

 Lili caused extensive damage through the Caribbean, particularly to crops and poorly built homes.
 Mudslides were common on the more mountainous islands, particularly Haiti and Jamaica.
 In the United States, the storm cut off the production of oil within the Gulf of Mexico, and caused severe damage in parts of Louisiana.
 Lili was also responsible for severe damage to the barrier islands and marshes in the southern portion of the state.
 Total damage amounted to $925 million (2002 USD), and the storm killed 15 people during its existence.